Brick Masonry Simi Valley

 This is a type of bond where each course consists of alternate stretchers and headers.
 The headers are laid at the center of the stretcher above and each alternating course starts with a header at the corners.
 To break the vertical joints in a course that follows, quoin closers are used in the alternate course.
 It can be challenging to erect walls that have Flemish bonds and require a bigger set of skills.

 No matter your choice of a bond, you can count on a bricklayer to advise you on the best option.
-If you are searching for brick masonry Simi Valley, get in touch with us.
+If you are searching for brick masonry in Simi Valley, CA, get in touch with us.
 At Simi Valley Concrete and Masonry, we have made a name for our top-notch concrete services.
-Contact us on (805) 864-5407 to learn more.
+Contact us at (805) 864-5407 for free estimates.